-The original townsite is associated with the founder of Littleton, Richard Little, and the proposed district includes buildings and sites associated with him, including his home, located at 5777 S. Rapp Street and the J. D. Hill General Store, located steps away from his home.
+The original townsite is associated with the founder of Littleton, Richard Little, and the proposed district includes buildings and sites associated with him, including the J. D. Hill General Store.
 He was also involved in the founding of Littleton's first mill, the Rough and Ready Mill, that served the agricultural community for decades.
 It was destroyed by fire in 1957.
 Richard Little was also known as a primary benefactor to the town, having donated lots for churches and a schoolhouse.